 It also demonstrated just how critical authoritative statistical data is to informing crisis response and highlighted the significance of the upcoming 2021 census.

 In preparation for the national count, the ABS has already carried out a census test in October 2020 to ensure the accuracy of the data it will be collecting next year to inform policy making over the next decade.

 To support COVID-19 response efforts, the ABS released a series of maps including an interactive visualisation of Australia’s at-risk populations — leveraging data from the national surveys as well as the last census.

-With Australia up for a new count next year, preparations are already underway to test the systems and make sure the information collected in the 2021 Census will accurately inform policy over the next decade.
+With Australia up for a new count this year, preparations are already underway to test the systems and make sure the information collected will accurately inform policy over the next decade.

 Having worked with the US Census Bureau to prepare for the 2020 Census, I can share a few lessons learned from the transformation of their enumeration processes.